ianderrington/genai/docs/Understanding/architectures/rl_feedback.md

 While multiple examples may be ranked and used simultaneously, the reward model may be trained by considering only a winning and a losing example.
 The reward models will produce a $S_w$ $S_l$ for winning and losing examples.

-The reward model is trained with an objective to incentivize the winning response to have a lower score than the losing response.
+The reward model is trained with the objective of incentivizing the winning response to have a lower score than the losing response.
 More specifically, it minimizes

 $$
 -E_x(\log(\sigma(s_w-s_l)))